 Recipe FAQ’s

 Traditional Scottish shortbread is a simple recipe made with sugar, butter, flour, and salt.
-Other shortbread styles will include leavening agents like baking powder and baking soda, which makes them crisp instead of crumbly like traditional Scottish shortbread.
+Other styles include leavening agents like baking powder and baking soda, which make them crisp instead of crumbly.

-The most important ingredient is the butter.
+The most important ingredient is butter.
 Use the best quality butter available, and make sure it’s real butter.
 The other crucial part of the recipe is not to overwork the dough.
-That will make the cookies tough instead of tender.
+Overworking the dough will make the cookies tough instead of tender.

 Absolutely!
 Although the traditional version is plain, you can add various flavors such as vanilla extract, lemon zest, almond extract, or even mini chocolate chips for a different twist on this classic cookie.